levoai/docs/docs/test-sample-app/crapi/crapi-part-2.md

 Now we will use the Levo CLI to execute the test plan.

+### Prerequisites
+- Ensure you copied the `LRN (Levo Resource Name)` to the clipboard in the previous step
+- Ensure you downloaded the `environment.yml` file from the test plan to your desktop
+- Ensure the `environment.yml` file is in the same directory from which you launch Levo CLI

 Execute the following in the shell where you installed Levo CLI:

 ```